nfbeier/HusseinLab_UltrafastPlasmaScience/LIBS/LIBS Code/LIBS_GUI_190_500nm/README.md

 • Wait a few minutes after booting the Raspberry Pi before running LIBSGUI.

 • If the single shot button is disabled, return home.

-# LIBS_GUI_190_500nm
-In this version, Thorlabs spectrometer is removed and added 3 more high resolution (0.1 nm) StellarNet spectrometers

-# LIBS_GUI_190_500nm-XPS
-In this version, The stepper motor translation stage is replaced by XPS translation stage

-# LIBS_GUI_190_500nm-XPS-Oci
-In this version, a Tektronix ocilloscope is added to measure the laser energy for each laser shot